zats/LLMToolSwift/README.md

 // you will need to detect LLM tool calls in its responses later
 // {"name":"forecast","strict":true,"parameters":{...}}
 // Defaulted parameters are omitted from `required`.
+// Tool name defaults to the Swift function name; override with @LLMTool(name: "...").
 ```

 ## 3) MacPaw OpenAI